Florida Conservation Easements

 Benefits of Florida Land Conservancy to the Seller or Landowner Including Florida Conservation Easement Tax Benefits

-- A Florida land conservancy assists future generations in transfer of the land by favorable estate tax treatment.
+4. Future generations are assisted in transfer of the land by favorable estate tax treatment.

 Benefits of a Florida Land Conservancy to the Buyer or Recipient

 1. The buyer, or recipient in the case of a donation, of land conservation easements may be the federal, state or local government or a qualified conservation organization.

 2. The buyer can protect more resources with fewer dollars by buying rights to land and not the land itself.

 3. The buyer gets land in conservation that might otherwise be unavailable (ie: the landowner isn’t interested in selling the land but only a conservation easement).

 4. The land continues to provide economic activity.

 5. The land stays on the tax roll.